Hypothesis Testing for Functional Linear Models via Bootstrapping: Simulation Studies

 For the slope operator, we consider $\beta(s, t)=r g(s, t)$ with $g(s, t) \in \mathbb{R}$ being one of the following: \begin{itemize} \item (Sparsest) $g(s, t)=\frac{5}{7}$; \item (Sparse) $g(s, t)=\sum_{k=1}^{3}\sum_{j=1}^{3} \frac{10}{4}\frac{\phi_{j}(s)\phi_{k}(t)}{(j+2)^{1.2}(k+2)^{1.2}}$; \item (Dense) $g(s, t)=\sum_{k=1}^{K}\sum_{j=1}^{K} \frac{9}{4}\frac{\phi_{j}(s)\phi_{k}(t)}{(j+2)^{1.2}(k+2)^{1.2}}$ with $K=100$; \item (Densest) $g(s, t)=\frac{10}{4} (st)^{2}\sqrt{e^{(s+t)/2}}$. \end{itemize} The dense case represents a challenging setting as $\beta$ contains a large number of relatively weaker spectral signals, in contrast with the sparse case in which the spectral signals of $\beta$ are stronger.

 We compare the proposed method with the chi-squared test \citep{kokoszka2008testing}. {The chi-squared test is also based on functional principal component analysis, but unlike our method, it requires a delicate choice of the number of principal components, as the choice has a visible influence on the performance of the test.
 In our simulations, we take the leading $K=4$ principal components as in \cite{kokoszka2008testing}; we also tried various values for $K$ and found that overall $K=4$ yields the best results for the chi-squared test.
-According to the results shown in Figure \ref{fig:fof-Laplacian}, the proposed method has a much larger power when the signal is sparse and the sample size is small, and has a performance similar to that of the chi-squared test in other cases.}
+According to the results shown in Figure \ref{fig:fof-Laplacian}, the proposed method consistently outperforms the chi-squared test, and particularly has much larger power when the sample size is small or the signal is sufficiently sparse.}

 \textbf{Function-on-vector.} The vector predictor $X\in\real^q$ with $q=5$ follows the centered multivariate Laplacian distribution with the covariance matrix $\Sigma=A D A^{\transpose}$ for $D = \text{diag}(\lambda_{1} \ldots, \lambda_{q})$, where $\lambda_{j}=j^{-1.5}$ and $A$ is an orthogonal matrix that is randomly generated and then remains fixed throughout the studies.
 The noise $Z$ is sampled as in the function-on-function case.